 Fortunately, there is one bread that’s easier to make.

-Due to pita bread containing basic ingredients and being relatively simpler to cook, you will have a much easier time making these.
+Due to pita bread containing basic ingredients and being relatively simpler to cook, you will have a much easier time making pita bread.

 Pita can be easily made in a hot oven on a baking stone or in a skillet over medium heat.